seatable/seatable-developer-docs/docs/scripts/python/basic_structure_python.md

 !!! danger "Indents are important"

     Please take care of indentations!
-Indentation is mandatory in python to define the blocks of statements.
+Indentation is mandatory in Python to define the blocks of statements.
 The number of spaces must be uniform in a block of code.
 It is preferred to use whitespaces instead of tabs to indent in Python.
-If you screw the correct indentations, the scripts will not work as expected!
+If the indentations are wrong, the scripts will throw errors or not work as expected!

 === "Add a table to a base"